tbedford/Website-Test/source/articles/cracking-the-fogcreek-coding-problem.md

 Doh!
 Lesson learned - always check the standard library first!
 This really is a much less error prone way of getting the solution!

-I think I should retire at this point! :(

 ---

 * Published: 2017-10-29 05:24:21 UTC